You are here Home Fly Fishing & Field Sports Spain - Partridge shooting

 Spain has the topography and climate to offer superb red-legged partridge shooting, and the standards of organisation and professionalism at the best shoots leave little to be desired.
 The traditional Spanish partridge shoot used to be conducted twice a year as a cull, without the emphasis that is now placed on supplementing the wild population and producing challenging birds.

-Some of the steepest and most exciting topography for driven partridge shooting is to be found in the glorious Salamanca region of Spain, where the season is extended by law to include February and March.
+Some of the steepest and most exciting topography for driven partridge shooting is to be found in the glorious Salamanca region of Spain, where the season is extended by law to include February, March and April.
 The Sanchez-Fabres family employ 14 gamekeepers on three different estates, and each shoot day normally consists of four large drives, broken by a typically generous Spanish lunch, served under canvas by liveried butlers.
 Guns are accompanied by a personal secretario to record both the number of shots fired, and birds accounted for on a special chart.
 It is normal for a party of eight guns to shoot for two or three days at a time, with an average daily bag in excess of 500 birds.
-The price quoted varies according to the size of the bag, and includes collection to and from Madrid airport, together with all food, alcohol and accommodation.
+The price quoted varies according to the size of the bag, and includes collection to and from Madrid airport, together with all food, alcohol, and accommodation.
+Guns and cartridges are usually supplied by the estate at a reasonable charge however we can also facilitate the importation of your own guns if desired.

 PARTRIDGE SHOOTING